 How does Mutual Credit work?

-Based on the older Swiss WIR, set up in 1934, the Sardex was established in 2008 and was hailed by the Financial Times and the New York Times as having helped Sardinia’s economy weather the 2010 financial meltdown.
+Based on the older Swiss WIR, set up in 1934, the Sardex mutual credit system was established in 2008 and was hailed by the Financial Times as the reason Sardinia was able to weather the economic crisis in 2010.

-Participants are expected to keep their Sardex account level within individually agreed maximum credit or debt levels - usually a few thousand euros.
+Participants are expected to keep their Sardex account level within individually agreed maximum credit or debt levels.
 Members must buy as well as sell, and the net amount of credit or debt on purchases and sales made on their Sardex account should net to zero over the course of a year.

 Interested in participating in the Celyn once rolled out?
 Sign the EOI form so that we can get in touch as soon as the roll out reaches your area of Wales.